 There are 5 different categories of project objectives and it can help to think of these when you are doing your planning.
 Try to get an objective that fits in each category.
 This will help you end up with a set of objectives that is realistic and that ticks multiple boxes.
 They will show your manager that you have a wide-ranging outlook on the business and that your business know-how is up there with the best.

-So let’s get straight into the 5 categories of project objective with the first one.
+So let’s get straight into the 5 categories of project objectives with the first one.

 This is what you naturally think of when you come to define the objectives of a project.
 These are what we want to achieve, phrased in the language of business strategy.
 They are normally explicit in your business case and the thing your manager first thinks of when asked why you are doing this project in the first place.